 Adherence to coaching protocols was assessed for 100% of all Tier 2 small group coaching sessions and Tier 3 coaching debrief meetings.
-Additionally, adherence to the Tier 3 coaching email summary protocol was assessed for 100% of all email messages.
-Average fidelity across Tier 2 sessions was 98.3% (range: 93.3-100%).
-Average fidelity across Tier 3 meetings was 96.7% (range: 88.9-100%).
-Average percentage of the components present in Tier 3 email summaries was 96.4% (range: 75-100%).
+In addition, adherence to the Tier 3 coaching email summary protocol was assessed for 100% of all email messages.
+Average fidelity across Tier 2 sessions was 98.3% (range = 93.3%-100%).
+Average fidelity across Tier 3 meetings was 96.7% (range = 88.9%-100%).
+Average percentage of the components present in Tier 3 email summaries was 96.4% (range = 75%%-100%).

-Effects on TPOT Scores: Field Test 2
+Effects on TPOT scores: Field test 2.
 Field Test 2 included only pre- and midpoint data due to COVID-19.
-Pre-test TPOT and Teacher Survey data were gathered prior to teacher assignment to experimental conditions.
-The midpoint used an abbreviated version of the TPOT and was gathered after approximately seven weeks of coaching.
-The research staff, who were naive to the teachers' assignment conditions, conducted pre-test TPOTs, and coaches conducted the midpoint TPOT observations.
+Pretest TPOT and Teacher Survey data were gathered prior to teacher assignment to experimental conditions.
+The midpoint used an abbreviated version of the TPOT and was gathered after approximately 7 weeks of coaching.
+The research staff, who were naive to the teachers' assignment conditions, conducted pretest TPOTs, and coaches conducted the midpoint TPOT observations.
 Pre- and midpoint data for the seven teachers in the TCM group are reported in this section.